PentaHelix/pentahelix.github.io/_posts/2015-02-28-ASCII-Effect.md

 ---

 ![3d ASCII Demo](http://i.imgur.com/Mm5OksT.gif)
-Learn how to make one of your onw in this post!
+Learn how to program this post processing effect in Unity using IndieEffects!

 <!--excerpt-->